Reform Act 1867: Background

 Palmerston's death in 1865 opened the floodgates for reform.
 In 1866 Russell (Earl Russell as he had been since 1861, and now Prime Minister for the second time), introduced a Reform Bill.
 It was a cautious bill, which proposed to enfranchise "respectable" working men, excluding unskilled workers and what was known as the "residuum", those that the MPs of the time described as feckless and criminal poor.
 This was ensured by a £7 annual rent qualification to vote—or 2 shillings and 9 pence (2s 9d) a week.
-This entailed two "fancy franchises", emulating measures of 1854, a £10 lodger qualification for the boroughs, and a £50 savings qualification in the counties.
+(Note: £ per week or £ per month in present terms based on CPI inflation) This entailed two "fancy franchises", emulating measures of 1854, a £10 lodger qualification for the boroughs, and a £50 savings qualification in the counties.
 Liberals claimed that "the middle classes, strengthened by the best of the artisans, would still have the preponderance of power".

 When it came to the vote, however, this bill split the Liberal Party: a split partly engineered by Benjamin Disraeli, who incited those threatened by the bill to rise up against it.
 On one side were the reactionary conservative Liberals, known as the Adullamites; on the other were pro-reform Liberals who supported the Government.
 The Adullamites were supported by Tories and the liberal Whigs were supported by radicals and reformists.

 The bill was thus defeated and the Liberal government of Russell resigned.